jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 5. Repeat for the other electrode to confirm repeatable measurement

 This measurement will give you an estimate of your strap's conductivity.
-Please be aware that try surface resistance measurements required specialized equipment.
+Please be aware that true surface resistance measurements require specialized equipment.
 It is recommended where possible to find heart-rate monitor straps with the lowest resistance.